the-zammers/giga/DEVLOG.md

 ### 2024-01-05 to 2024-01-07 - Reading from file
 Finished implementing file reading with line numbers, through the use of double linked lists (3 hours total)

+### 2024-01-08 - Saving to file pt.
+1
+Wrote savefile (30 min), tried to debug not printing lines correctly but to no avail (30 min)